UVADS/orientation-technical/ai-coach.md

 My first session was spent building a prompt for the AI coach who will coach me on learning AI workflow.
 It also included building the curriculum.

 ## Session 2 -
+planning v thinking
+breadth v depth

+that is the kind of tip that pops out of lessons from skill jar